ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/oVirt_concepts.rst

 Delegation
 ==========

-If you want to perform a RHV specific task on one host within a RHV Datacenter, use the ``delegate_to`` keyword on a task.
+If you want to perform a oVirt specific task on one host within a RHV Datacenter, use the ``delegate_to`` keyword on a task.
 This delegation host will be any host where you have ``pyVmomi`` installed.
 Your control node and ``delegate_to`` host can be same or different.